 - The administrator then installs the Trust Fabric entries in its local SAML product, thereby configuring the product to trust those endpoints.

-We have implemented trustmark binding in this manner for our pilot.
-NIEF is currently acting as both the TP and the TBI.
-To see how this works in an operational system, please visit the NIEF Trust Fabric Registry.
+We implemented trustmark binding in this manner for our pilot, with NIEF acting as both the TP and the TBI.
+To see how this works in an operational system, please visit the NIEF Trustmark Binding Registry.